5 ways to improve your ability to have meaningful conversations

 3. Don’t try to be perfect

 A third way to deepen the connection with those you’re talking to is to give up trying to be perfect, says Meghji.
-Social media encourages to look “camera ready,” visually perfect, engaged in enviable activities, wearing the best outfits, showing perfect bodies.
+Social media encourages us to look “camera ready,” visually perfect, engaged in enviable activities, wearing the best outfits, showing perfect bodies.

-This pressure, says to Meghji, means “it’s tough to open up and show vulnerability, especially for millennials,” he says.
+This pressure means “it’s tough to open up and show vulnerability, especially for millennials,” he says.
 “They worry that ‘if I share my truth I might say the wrong thing, and alienate myself from my community.'”

 Conversations provide a perfect context for breaking from the “perfection” trap.
 Suppose a new group of recruits joins a company, and on their first day they are nervous and scared.
 The leader has a great opportunity to show that they don’t have to feel perfect.
 He might say, ‘Welcome, I know first days can be scary; I remember I felt that way when I joined.
 But we’re here for you, and glad to have you aboard.'”
 Meghji suggests that such leadership gives team members the permission to “share their feelings of vulnerability.”
 By being honest ourselves, we encourage that in others.